-Emails and phone calls are generally returned within 24 hours during the week; communication sent during the weekends/holidays is returned on the next school day.
+Communication sent during the weekends/holidays is returned on the next school day.
 Please note calendar holidays.

 If there is an issue or concern that requires discussion of details, please call me directly instead of email.
 Email is best suited for exchange of information.
 When in doubt, it is best to pick up a phone.
 In our frenetic times, it is convenient to send emails, but not always the best option for relationship building and problem solving.